28left/descriptive_set_theory/_sources/measure.md

 To have some control over what the $\sigma$-algebra of measurable sets should be, one can construct a measure more carefully, start with a measure on basic objects such as intervals or balls, and then extend it to larger classes of sets by approximation.

-An essential component in this extension process is the concept of an \emph{outer measure}.
+An essential component in this extension process is the concept of an **outer measure**.

 ```{prf:definition}
 :label: def-outer-measure